 Solar Car Project

 The solar car project TEAM REGALIA is one of the projects under the auspices of the Osaka Institute of Technology's Monozukuri Center.
 Started in June 2005, the purpose of the project is to teach practical aspects of engineering.
 In the project, faculty members support student-centered activities.
-The Project team currently comprises 31 students from the Department of Mechanical Engineering, the Department of Electrical and Electronic Systems Engineering, the Department of Applied Chemistry,and the Department of Intellectual Property.
+The Project team currently comprises about 60 students from the Department of Mechanical Engineering, the Department of Electrical and Electronic Systems Engineering, the Department of Environmental Engineering and the Department of Electronics, Information and Communication Engineering.
 They are engaged in R&D activities that involve planning, design and building of solar-powered racing cars, competition activities that are for verifying the performance of the created vehicles, and community activities that include assisting in special environmental education in primary schools and helping with eco-events.
 After a preliminary research period of nearly two years since its inception, the team produced its Mark 1 solar racing car called Iris Type ONE in 2007.
 In August, the same year the vehicle was first entered in the FIA Alternative Energies Cup Solar Car Race Suzuka.
 In 2009, the Mark 2 vehicle, Iris Type-R, was completed.
 In 2011, the team got the third place of the Dream Class in the FIA Alternative Energies Cup Solar Car Race Suzuka 2011, and it became the champion of solar car category in the World Green Challenge Solar & FC Car Rally (Ogata Solar Sports Line, Akita Prefecture).
 In 2013, the team built the Mark 3 vehicle, Iris Asahi, made of carbon material, and it took the second place of the Olympia Class in the FIA Alternative Energies Cup Solar Car Race Suzuka 2013.
+In 2018, the team built the new vehicle, Ciero, it took the third place of the Olympia Class in the FIA Alternative Energies Cup Solar Car Race Suzuka 2018.

 Activities will continue, aiming to achieve greater development and take on world-class challenges.